RichardDooling/Entertainment_Law/First_Amendment-Indecency/First_Amendment-Indecency.md

 or a "speech code," will ultimately censor protected speech, including protected speech like Carlin's comedy routine.

-Seven years before *Pacifica*,
-Justice Harlan wrote that the f-word was a matter of taste, not law:

-> How is one to distinguish this from any other offensive word?
-Surely the State has no right to cleanse public debate to the point where it is grammatically palatable to the most squeamish among us.
-Yet no readily ascertainable general principle exists for stopping short of that result were we to affirm the judgment below.
-For, while the particular four-letter word being litigated here is perhaps more distasteful than most others of its genre, it is nevertheless often true that one man's vulgarity is another's lyric.
-Indeed, we think it is largely because governmental officials cannot make principled distinctions in this area that the Constitution leaves matters of taste and style so largely to the individual.

 Here in 21st century, Carlin's routine is funny.
 The words he uses there have lost their charge.
 They are barely "dirty" or tabooed here in the 2000s.